tembo-io/website/blog/2023-09-13-demystifying-postgres-extensions/index.md

 **LOAD**

  [LOAD](https://www.postgresql.org/docs/current/sql-load.html) is the command that tells Postgres to **load** a library.
 For example, if you installed the extension ‘auto explain’, then you will have a library file called ‘auto_explain.so’.
 It can be loaded into your session like `LOAD 'auto_explain';` meaning make the code accessible to Postgres by loading the compiled code on disk into memory.
-However this command is not typically used directly.
+However, this command is not typically used directly.

 **CREATE EXTENSION**